Early Childhood Education (EC1 – EC2 Composite Classes)

 Teachers provide a model for children.
 We listen to, talk with, and observe the children carefully, to help them communicate what they are experiencing and to challenge them to think further.
 We strive to make children’s thinking visible to themselves.
 Children are recognized as inquirers.
 Their inquiry takes many forms and is the basis of well-crafted units of exploration with universal transdisciplinary themes that form part of the PYP at HIS.
 Finally, we reinforce friendship and social growth through cooperative learning activities and a family atmosphere enabling children from all over the world to learn to work together and appreciate each other.

 Why is a composite class an excellent classroom environment for our youngest students?
 A composite class model offers many benefits to its learners, for both the older and younger students alike.
 At HIS we believe that young children learn best through play.
-A play based, composite classroom offords students many opportunities to learn and grow from each other, affording older students the opportunity to explain, demonstrate, and be positive role models.
+A play based, composite classroom affords students many opportunities to learn and grow from each other, affording older students the opportunity to explain, demonstrate, and be positive role models.
 In order for our EC students to flourish, they are encouraged to explore their 4 Units of Inquiry through play.

 Elementary Core Curriculum